classicpc/Sky-Inventorium/README.md

-# Microsoft Azure POS Architecture Diagram :computer: :chart_with_upwards_trend:
+# Microsoft Azure POS Architecture Diagram :computer: :chart_with_upwards_trend::rocket:

 This repository contains the architectural diagram for a Point-of-Sale (POS) system that leverages Microsoft Azure services.
 It was created during a hackathon and aims to demonstrate a scalable, secure, and efficient POS solution for modern retail environments.